CPHS/OPHS Glossary of Terms

 Persons who have not attained the legal age for consent to treatments

-exceptions apply under state law.
-California law or applicable laws
+apply under state law.
+California law or applicable laws of other states

-of other states or countries where the research is being conducted
+or countries where the research is being conducted will be considered

 Collaborative Institutional Training Initiative